fr4t3llo/ft_hangouts/README.md

 ## requeriments

-1 - create contacts (containing at least 5 details), edit them, and delete them.\n< br / >
-2 - communicate with the contact through text messages.< br / >
+1 - create contacts (containing at least 5 details), edit them, and delete them.\n<br/> 2 - communicate with the contact through text messages.< br / >
 3 - Contacts will be recorded persistently using an SQLite database.< br / > 4 - each contact will appear as a list on the app’s homepage< br / >